JehiselRuth/JehiselRuth/README.md

 》 _I’m currently learning_ Web Development to be fullstack developer

-》 _I’m looking to collaborate_ specially on Frontend
+》 _I’m looking to collaborate_ on Frontend and backend

 📫 How to reach me: jehisel.rrp@gmail.com